jdh4/advanced_traverse/software/README.md

 ### System

-The system Python is available is needed.
+The system Python is available if needed.
 This can be useful for building codes and other tasks.
+It should not be used for building isolated environments and running scientific codes.

 ```
 $ python